Oct 22, 2019 | Hotel Management | Reading Time: 5 minutes

 I did my check-in in the hotel life in 2011 and check out in 2017.
-On my way to hotel management, besides working in the front-desk, I made stops in several sectors during my journey.
+On my way to hotel management, besides working at the front desk, I made stops in several sectors during my journey.
 Much more than miles, I accumulated stories and experiences that filled up my professional baggage.

-My expectations of the new job were simple: to talk to people from all around the world (and I like to talk a lot!) and to have fun while getting to know other cultures.
-Soon I found out that it takes strength, focus and a big portion of love for hospitality to be a good front-desk agent.
+My expectations for the new job were simple: to talk to people from all around the world (and I like to talk a lot!) and to have fun while getting to know other cultures.
+Soon I found out that it takes strength, focus and a big portion of love for hospitality to be a good front desk agent.
 Of course, technical knowledge helps a lot.
 But it is not enough.

 Here, you will find out what people don’t tell you.
-The characteristics and abilities that I consider being vital to a good performance as a hotel front-desk agent, which are not openly described in job announces.
+The characteristics and abilities that I consider being vital to a good performance as a hotel front desk agent, which are not openly described in the job announces.
 Hopefully, this knowledge will prepare you to face the challenges of this position.